MSEP 2025 Awardees

 Lewis Katz School of Medicine at Temple University

-[photo] Project Lead: Co-lead Imali Sirisena, MD
+Program Lead: Co-lead Imali Sirisena, MD

 University of California, San Francisco, School of Medicine

-Project Lead: Madhu N. Rao
+Program Lead: Madhu N. Rao, MD

 “UCSF Endocrinology has a long and well-established program of fellowship training and robust, innovative research.
 We hope to leverage aspects of these programs to increase student engagement.
 We aim to: (1) Develop a comprehensive endocrine curriculum for summer students in the NIDDK-funded Medical Student Research Program (MSRP) in Diabetes at UCSF.
 (2) Establish Endocrinology Interest Groups (EIG) by leveraging faculty leaders in the medical student curriculum and activities in the fellowship training program.
 We aim to...expose students to the clinical scope and intellectual depth of endocrinology.” – Madhu Rao, MD